 Minnesota Statutes Section 609.325 “Defenses” seems to try to legislate away defenses, though it does create a defense for some prostitutes.
 Defenses can effectively be made to these charges, however.
-These cases are so easy for law enforcement, once their sting room and webpage is set up, that they often move patrons through as if an assembly line, one after the other — hustling one out the back door to make room for the one coming in the front.
+These cases are so easy for law enforcement, once their prostitution sting room and webpage is set up, that they often move patrons through as if an assembly line, one after the other — hustling one out the back door to make room for the one coming in the front.
 Over time, they cut corners to save time and end up charging people on weak evidence — people who are not-guilty.
-An experienced prostitution defense lawyer can spot these cases.
+An experienced prostitution defense lawyer can spot these cases and win.

 Often people get charged with prostitution despite not engaging in it.
 This may be in part due to a lack of understanding on the part of police or prosecutors.
 For example, most sex workers want to have some security — someone to be aware of their whereabouts and personal safety.
 That person may not be aware of what the sex worker is doing.
 But we’ve had cases where the friend waiting alone in the parking lot in their car for their friend to return after an errand, has been falsely charged with prostitution.

 Another example we’ve seen is a client who was an exotic dancer, or stripper, in a bar where police were present undercover in an effort to find violations by the unwelcome bar owner.
 Police observed a bar customer grab our dancer client’s breast — a violation of norms in strip bars.
 (No touching the dancers.)
 Unaware of undercover police presence, our dancer-client yelled at him, kicked at him, stormed off the stage immediately, yelled at the bar owner tending bar for not doing more about it, and retreated to her dressing room, shutting the door.
 Later, she was charged with prostitution.
 (We were able to get the charges dismissed, eventually.)